tangrams/tangram-docs/pages/Tangram-Setup.md

 ### JavaScript Bundling

 Tangram-JS may be imported or required as a module in ES6, CommonJS, or AMD (Asynchronous Module Definition).
-If in this process the Tangram debug file (`tangram.debug.js`) is renamed, the source map file must also be renamed to match (by adding `.map` to whatever the new file's name is).

 ## Tangram-ES